mita07/my-resume/index.md

 `JS`
 __Experience__
-- 2 years
+- 6 months

 __Description__
 - Rich UI design with interactivity and better usability for users.
 User friendly UI design with great interaction, effects for advancement of web applications.

 __Framework__
-- jQuery, jQuery Mobile (Mobile device friendly UI)
+- jQuery

 ### Style-sheet Language

 `CSS 2/3`
 __Experience__
-- 3 years
+- 1 years

 __Description__
 - Describes the presentation semantics (the look and formatting) of a document written in a markup language.
-Responsive, liquid and grid layout concepts is very much focused to increase user's usability in various device.
+Responsive   layout concepts is very much focused to increase user's usability in various device.
 Interactive designing with modern   look and feel to make any website or web apps more user-friendly and lookrative.

 __Framework__
-- Twitter Bootstrap 3.0/2.0, Blueprint, 960 Grid System and most popular CSS frameworks
+- Bootstrap and most popular CSS frameworks